MarcoDSilva/CMS_asp.net/README.md

 # Learning_aspNet

-Exercises from the student class where we learn how to use aspNet.
+ProjW, an exercise where we applied MVC ASP.Net methods.
+Learned how to use Views(Razor and viewbags), Models and Controllers, as well as ViewModels.